Isaac ben Moses of Vienna: Work

 The Or Zarua succeeded in displacing all the older ritual works.
-It is very important also for the Kulturgeschichte of the German Jews in the Middle Ages.
+It is very important also for the cultural history of the German Jews in the Middle Ages.

 According to Gross, Isaac's chief importance rests upon the fact that he introduced among the Jewish communities in Slavic lands the study of the Talmud from France and the west of Germany.

 Isaac was of a mild and peace-loving character and it was for this reason, perhaps, that he did not participate in the struggle against the study of secular sciences, though an incorrect ritual decision would rouse him to indignant energy.
 He carried on a controversy with several rabbis concerning the legal status of a betrothed girl who had been forced by circumstances to adopt Christianity and had afterward returned to Judaism.
-His anxiety for correct observance led him to counsel the more difficult rather than the easier ritual practise.
+His anxiety about correct observance led him to counsel the more difficult rather than the easier ritual practise.
 His mystical studies account for his belief in miracles.
-He was held in high regard by his pupils, and, like other teachers of the time, was given the title Ha-Kadosh ("the holy", by the Rosh).
+He was held in high regard by his pupils, and, like other teachers of the time, was given the title HaKadosh "the Holy" by the Asher ben Jehiel.
 His contemporary Isaiah di Trani described him as "the wonder of the age".